Flowers for Turing Project FAQ

 What happens to the money?

 People pay by Paypal.
 We take out the cost of the flowers (we are fairly cheap with the flowers) and the remainder goes to charity.
-In 2013 we donated a small amount of money to the Bletchley Park Trust and in 2014 we donated a much larger amount of money to Special Effect.
-After the event I put up a very boring accountancy post giving all of the details I can.
+In 2013 we donated a small amount of money to the Bletchley Park Trust and in 2014 started supporting Special Effect.
+After each year, I put up a very boring accountancy post giving all of the details I can.